SDK & Integration

 Requesting an Action

 When your agent needs to perform a real-world action, use requestAction().
-This is the critical control point where Koladr evaluates policies and determines the outcome.
+This is the critical control point where Koladr evaluates policies and (when the policy allows) dispatches the action through the matching connector.

 request-action.ts